symfony/symfony-docs/quick_tour/the_view.rst

         </body>
     </html>

-Variables passed to the templates can be strings, arrays, or even objects.
+Variables passed to a template can be strings, arrays, or even objects.
 Twig abstracts the difference between them and let's you access "attributes" of a variable with the dot (``.``) notation:

 .. code-block:: jinja